 Our Environmental Health Careers Include:

-Licensing Officers, who are responsible for promoting and protecting the health and safety of children and adults in community care facilities, such as day care and residential care.
+Licensing Officers, who are responsible for promoting and protecting the health and safety of children and adults in community care facilities, such as day care and long-term care.

 Environmental Health Officers, are responsible for carrying out diverse programs of health protection within our communities.
 Environmental Health officers are qualified in Public Health and registered with the Board of Registration of the Canadian Institute of Public Health Inspectors.